ismaelpamplona/hockeystack-challenge/debrief.md

 - Proposed modular structure (`/entities`, `/shared`) would improve separation of concerns.
 - Shared logic like account lookup and queue flushing should be extracted.
 - Missing tooling like `.nvmrc` and Docker can cause environment mismatches.
+- Node.js version is not pinned (`.nvmrc` or `engines`), which could cause version mismatches; I used Node.js 23.11.0 for this task.

 ## (3) Code Performance